nikita812/learn-graphql/README.md

 ## Contributing

-Check out our [contributing guide](CONTRIBUTING.md) for more details.
+Go and check out our [contributing guide](CONTRIBUTING.md) for more details.